julianeon/julianeon/glitch_guide.md

 By reading this guide, you can get a sense of what you'll see after it loads, to decide if it's worth the wait.

-On each app's page, the demo will be shown in a window at the top while the code will be accessible through a link at the bottom.
+On each app's page, the demo will be shown in a window at the top while the code will be accessible through a link ("View Source") towards the bottom.

 ![glitch instructions](./glitch_instructions.png)

-The links & apps are explained below.
+The apps & links, with screenshots taken after loading, are shown below.

 # memory game